 A Haitian writer’s many exiles and returns.

 Meet René Depestre.
-In this first gathering, Professors Kaiama L. Glover and Laurent Dubois will lead a tour through Depestre’s singular biography – his wanderings back and forth across the Atlantic and beyond – as a first way in to an understanding of the novel through the twinned lenses of literature and history.
-We’ll provide an introduction to the structure of the book, present the cast of characters, and lay out a few useful key terms and concepts, taking Hadriana‘s first chapter as an opportunity to get acquainted with Depestre’s unique style.
+To begin, you can watch the video below from out meeting on October 10, 2019, during which Professors Kaiama L. Glover and Laurent Dubois began by leading a tour through Depestre’s singular biography – his wanderings back and forth across the Atlantic and beyond – as a first way in to an understanding of the novel through the twinned lenses of literature and history.
+You can also get an introduction to the structure of the book and the cast of characters, and use the reading of this first short chapter as opportunity to get acquainted with Depestre’s unique style.

 Reading: Movement 1, Chapter 1 “Balthazar and the Seven Loins of Madame Villaret-Joyeuse”